alphillips/symbolic.js/README.md

 Symbolic.js adds invisible text to certain symbols such as some ASCII characters, some ISO-8859-1 and some HTML entity characters that are not read out by screen-readers.

 No dependecies, configurable and very light weight.
+Even works on IE8.
 Available as a JS include or CommonJS or AMD